TRaSH-Guides/Guides/docs/Radarr/radarr-setup-quality-profiles.md

 {! include-markdown "../../includes/cf/radarr-unwanted.md" !}

+{! include-markdown "../../includes/cf/radarr-streaming-services.md" !}

+**The following Custom Formats are optional:**

 {! include-markdown "../../includes/cf/radarr-optional.md" !}

-{! include-markdown "../../includes/cf/radarr-streaming-services.md" !}
+{! include-markdown "../../includes/cf/radarr-movie-versions-imaxe-noremux.md" !}

-I decided not to add `Audio Advanced` Custom Formats to the encode's profile.
-You will hardly find HD audio with HD Bluray Encodes.
-When downloading HD Bluray Encodes, we suggest going for quality.
-If you want HD audio formats, we would suggest going with a Remux or UHD Encode.
+Note: The `Advanced Audio` Custom Formats aren't used in the HD Bluray + WEB profile, as HD Bluray Encodes do not often come with HD audio.
+If you want HD audio, we would suggest going with a Remux or UHD Encode.

 Use the following main settings in your profile.